rust-lang/rust/doc/rust.md

   values](#box-types) (in order to bound the in-memory size of the constructor).
-* Recursive type definitions can cross module boundaries, but not module *visibility* boundaries, nor crate boundaries (in order to simplify the module system).
+* Recursive type definitions can cross module boundaries, but not module *visibility* boundaries or crate boundaries (in order to simplify the module system).